jodiedoubleday/newromney/index.md

 The New Romney Country Fayre is an annual event held on St Martin's Field and the Fairfield Road Recreation Ground in New Romney.
 It is the **largest free event** on Romney Marsh and is a true community event attracting over 7,000 visitors from all over the South East of England.

 The original Committee was formed in 1994 with the first Fayre taking place the following year.
 Since then it has grown into a massive event and has helped to raise hundreds of thousands of pounds for local organisations and charities who take part.
-For map please see [contact us](/contact/)
+To find out more, see our Facebook page <https://www.facebook.com/newromneycountryfayre/>.

 **THIS YEAR WE ARE CELEBRATING 25 YEARS OF THE NEW ROMNEY COUNTRY FAYRE**